microsoft/DistributedDeepLearning/README.md

 ```bash
 make build
 ```
 This will build your docker container.
-Isnide your docker container will be an appropriately set up conda environment a number of utilities such as AzCopy as well as everything you will need to run your distributed training job.
+Inside your docker container will be an appropriately set up conda environment a number of utilities such as AzCopy as well as everything you will need to run your distributed training job.
 Once your container is built run:
 ```bash
 make run